 George Lambert (1873 –1930) was an Australian artist mainly known for portrait painting and as a war artist during the First World War.

-This painting depicts a group of friends reflected through a mirror image.
-They stand in the low-beamed living-room of Belwethers, a cottage in the village of Cranleigh, Surrey.
-In 1916 Lambert visited the village when his son Constant became seriously ill with osteomyelitis while he was a student at Christ’s Hospital school in Horsham, West Sussex.
-Lambert himself looks out of the image in the foreground.
-Lambert’s wife, Amy, dressed in blue is depicted in the centre of the room, standing.
+The Convex Mirror shows a group of friends reflected in a mirror.
+They stand in the low-beamed living-room of Belwethers, a cottage in the village of Cranleigh, in Surrey.
+In 1916 George Lambert visited the village when his younger son Constant became seriously ill with osteomyelitis (bone inflammation caused by infection).